Skip to content

 The values that guide the way that the Group works are:

-• Te Tiriti o Waitangi – We think about Treaty partnership before we embark on our work, not at the end
+• Māori, iwi and hapu focused -– we uphold Te Tiriti o Waitangi and consider our Tiriti partnerships before we embark on our work, not at the end

-• Agile – We act quickly to serve different priorities or take advantage of new technology and emerging issues
+• Agile – we act quickly to serve different priorities or take advantage of new technology and emerging issues

-• Collaborative – We work together to formulate advice and solve common problems.
+• Collaborative – we work together to formulate advice and solve common problems.

 Governance